 MY RECOMMENDED PACKING FOR 3 WEEKS TRIP

 This is my general packing list for a 3-week trip.
 From here, you can modify your own list depending on the type of trip you’re doing.
-It will be different if you go skiing, advanced diving, hiking, or camping.
+Going skiing, advanced diving, hiking, or camping will be different.
 But this would be a good starting point.

 Things to buy when you land